seleneledain/forest_drought_forecasting/README.md

   - `feat_list`: list of features among [`slope`, `aspect`, `rugg`, `curv`, `twi`]
   - `out_path`: folder where to store generated features
   - `list_suffix`: if using multiple DEMs, provide a list of suffixes to differentiate the features generated from various DEMs

-## Digital Elevation Model (DEM)

-Download the DEM from Swisstopo (at 0.5 or 2 m resolution).
-The DEM is split into tiles that need to be downloaded individually.\
-The scripts are found in `data_downloading/swiss_dem/`

-How to use:
-- Go to https://www.swisstopo.admin.ch/fr/geodata/height/alti3d.html and request the whole dataset of tiles.
-This will provide you with a list of URLs that you can call to download.
-- Copy the URLs and save them to a `.txt` file.
-The URLs for the DEM at 2 m resolution (in 2022) is provided (`urls_all.txt`).
-- Using the `swiss_dem_download.py` script, provide the path to this `.txt` file and the path to where you want the DEM tiles to be downloaded.
-Run the script from terminal by calling `python swiss_dem_download.py`.
-- The DEM tiles need to be reprojected to a global CRS (EPSG:4326) from local CRS (MN95 NF02).
-Use `python reproject_dem.py` to create new rasters named `*_reprojected.tiff` in a new folder named "dem".
-- (TODO) Create a single DEM raster by mosaicking the tiles together.